George-Dev-Web/jsassgn/README.md

 A web-based tool that calculates your Akan name based on your birthdate and gender.
 Akan names are culturally significant in Ghana, as they are derived from the day of the week a person is born and their gender.

+## About the Creator

+Hi!
+I'm [Your Name], a tech enthusiast passionate about creating tools that solve real-world problems.
+The Akan Name Calculator reflects my love for blending technology with culture, inspired by Ghana’s rich heritage.

+This project helps people connect with their roots and see the beauty of traditions through modern tech.
+I believe technology isn’t just about innovation—it’s a bridge to preserve and share meaningful stories.

+In the future, I plan to build more tools that celebrate cultural diversity and make life simpler.
+Let’s create something amazing together!

 ## Project Overview

 This project is a simple yet effective implementation of an Akan name generator using JavaScript.
 It takes a user's birthdate and gender as inputs, calculates the corresponding Akan name based on traditional Ghanaian naming conventions, and displays the result.